School of Social Work

 Thank you for your interest in the class to Ireland.
 This class is well established and is anticipating visiting the West Coast of Ireland!

 This is a two-week experiential course that requires travel to Ireland.
-During the two-week class scheduled for late April to the middle of May, you will learn about the social, economic, and political welfare of this country.
+During the two-week class you will learn about the social, economic, and political welfare of this country.
 You will learn about Ireland and the Irish systems through a combination of several methods including:

 lectures from Irish social work experts